Michaelpalacce/HomeLab/README.md

 This is a tool that I've been developing in my spare time. **It is not audited or tested by security professionals !**
 It allows for you to store secrets via the UI/API and create K8S Secrets by creating a SimpleSecrets object instead, allowing me to commit `SimpleSecrets` to git, while not exposing anything to the internet.

+# Backup ( Velero )
+Velero allows me to backup selected namespaces and ( with the help of restic ) ship the data to different sources.
+In my case in using the velero AWS plugin.

+The velero backup runs on a schedule every day during the evening hours.

 # What if I don't want to use Flux
 Well it's absolutely fine.
 You can go to `Helm/apps` and install any app you want